Are High-Security Checks Worth It?

 As we’ve seen, understanding IP addresses and getting a report is fast, affordable, and easy to perform.
 But it’s in no way flawless.
 While it can indicate suspicious behavior, it cannot point to fraud with 100% certainty.

-This is, in fact, one of the shortcomings of the tech: it’s only useful as part of a complete fraud detection solution.
+This is, in fact, one of the shortcomings of the tech: it’s only useful as part of a complete fraud detection tool.
 When you search for risk, you need as much data as possible.
 And here, you’ll need:

 SEON is a powerful end-to-end solution that gives you complete control over the rules that affect your users’ fraud scores, with granular reporting.